 With parenteral nutrition (PN) the feeds don't go through your normal digestive system.
 You have PN through a central line or a PICC line.

 A PICC line goes up a blood vessel in your arm and into a chest vein.
 Other types of central lines go into the chest and a major blood vessel, as this diagram shows:

 How it works

 The end of the line hangs out of the chest.

 When it is not in use, a cap seals the central line.
 When you have your feed, a nurse removes the cap and connects the line to the drip containing your PN.

-You usually have the line put in under local anaesthetic in outpatients.
+You usually have the line put in under local or general anaesthetic.
 A specially trained nurse or doctor does this procedure.
 There can be complications.
 Sometimes lines get infected or blocked and have to be taken out and replaced.

 When you might need it